Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 What is Myfortic?

 Myfortic is used to prevent your body from rejecting a kidney transplant.
-Myfortic is usually given with cyclosporine (Sandimmune, Neoral) and a steroid medication.
+Myfortic is usually given with cyclosporine and a steroid medicine.

-Myfortic is sometimes given to pregnant women who are unable to take other needed transplant medications.
-Your doctor will decide whether you should receive this medication.
+Myfortic is sometimes given to pregnant women.
+Although this medicine can affect pregnancy or fertility, it is sometimes given to women who are unable to use other needed transplant medications.

 Call your doctor right away if you have signs of infection such as: fever, swollen glands, flu symptoms, change in your mental state, problems with speech or walking, decreased vision, mouth sores, easy bruising or bleeding, pain or burning when you urinate, blood in your urine, a new skin lesion, or a mole that has changed in size or color.